This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 Below I’ll share a list of the top lactation foods and supplements I swear by that helped me increase my milk supply fast!

-Best Supplements and Foods to have while Breastfeeding
+Best Foods to Have While Breastfeeding

 The foods and supplements listed below would be considered galactagogues.
-Which is any food, herb or medication that promotes or increases the flow of a nursing mother’s milk.
+Which is any food, herb or medication that promotes or increases the flow of a nursing mother’s milk. (source)

 After you’re done checking these out, the next section will go into further detail on how to incorporate them into your diet.

-- Nut Milks (Protein, fiber and magnesium)
+- Nuts & Nut Milks (Protein, fiber and magnesium)

-- Oatmeal (Iron, vitamins and minerals)
+- Oats (Iron, vitamins and minerals)

-- Flax seeds/oil (Omega 3’s and minerals)
+- Flax Seeds/Oil (Omega 3’s and minerals)

 - Eggs (Iron, vitamins and minerals)

-- Nutritional Yeast (B vitamins)
+- Brewer’s Yeast (B vitamins)

 - Bone Broth (Collagen and minerals)